-This bridge was built in 1885 and uses a unique combination of wood, metal and stone to create the bridge.
-The bridge is no longer open to traffic, which isn’t surprising once you have a chance to view it.
+This bridge was built in 1885 and uses a unique combination of wood, metal, and stone to create the bridge.
+Unfortunately, the bridge is no longer open to traffic, which isn’t surprising once you have a chance to view it.

 In the 1830s, this area was known as Dyberry Falls and was home to several mills.
 By the 1850s, tanning was very prevalent along the banks of the creek thanks to an abundant supply of hemlocks.
 Because of this, the waterfall and village became known as Tanners Falls.

 If you look along the banks and edges of Dyberry Creek, you’ll be able to easily notice the stone foundations of walls and buildings among the underbrush.
 I can’t recall a waterfall in Pennsylvania that had more stone foundations than this one.

 From the parking area, there is a narrow path leading down to a rocky outcrop just downstream of the top tier of the falls.
 This area provides a very nice view of the waterfall and the bridge above.

-The area around the base of the waterfall is relatively shallow and flat, but VERY slippery.
+The area around the base of the waterfall is relatively shallow and flat but is VERY slippery.
 Walking across the base of this waterfall is one of the few times I’ve almost fallen into a creek.
-Fortunately, I didn’t, but definitely use caution here.
+Fortunately, I didn’t but definitely use caution here.

-This area is popular with picnickers and fishermen.
-There is a nice pool a few yards beyond the bottom of Tanners Falls, which is where most of activity happens, leaving the waterfall a bit easier to photograph without people.
+This area is also popular with picnickers and fishermen.
+There is a nice pool a few yards beyond the bottom of Tanners Falls, which is where most of the activity happens, leaving the waterfall a bit easier to photograph without people.

 How to Get to Tanners Falls